 Under the program, a percentage of eligible research and development expenses incurred by the Company through its subsidiary in Australia are reimbursed.
-The percentage was 43.5% and 45.0% for the years ended December 31, 2017 and 2016, respectively.
+The percentage was 43.5% for the years ended December 31, 2018 and 2017.

 The research and development incentive receivable represents an amount due in connection with the above program.
-The Company has recorded a research and development incentive receivable of

-\$1,744 and \$3,053 as of December 31, 2107 and 2016, respectively, in the consolidated balance sheets and other income from Australian research and development incentives of \$1,715 and \$3,129, in the consolidated statements of operations for the years ended December 31, 2017 and 2016, respectively, related to refundable research and development incentive program payments in Australia.
+The Company has recorded a research and development incentive receivable of \$836 and \$1,744 as of December 31, 2018 and 2017, respectively, in the consolidated balance sheets and other income from Australian research and development incentives of \$756 and \$1,715, in the consolidated statements of operations for the years ended December 31, 2018 and 2017, respectively, related to refundable research and development incentive program payments in Australia.

-The following table shows the change in the research and development incentive receivable from January 1, 2016 to December 31, 2017:
+The following table shows the change in the research and development incentive receivable from January 1, 2017 to December 31, 2018: